Skip to content

 There's really nothing magic going on.

-We're just using aiohttp to make async API calls, aiolimiter to stagger requests, then using the aiohttp-client-cache to save responses.
+It's just aiohttp to make async API calls with an aiolimiter leaky bucket rate limiter, then use aiohttp-client-cache to save responses to disk.

 • Need the cache in a different format?